 TRANSNATIONAL ACCESS (TNA)

-Users of GSI beam time for Biophysics experiment coming from outside of Germany can receive financial support for their experiment at the GSI accelerator (SIS18 or UNILAC) via transnational access (TNA) programs, funded by EU.
-The Biophysics Department is currently involved in the Framework Programme for Research and Innovation 3 EU research infrastructure projects in H2020 that provide budget for TNA.
+Users of GSI beam time for biophysics experiments at the GSI accelerator (SIS18 or UNILAC) can receive financial support via EU-funded transnational access (TNA) programs, if they come from outside of Germany.
+The Biophysics Department is currently involved in the Framework Programme for Research and Innovation of three EU research infrastructure projects in H2020 that provide budget for TNA.
 The projects are described below.

 EU: INSPIRE, HITRIplus & RADNEXT